Edwin Franko Goldman

-Biography
+Early life and education

 Goldman was born January 1, 1878, in Louisville, Kentucky, the son of David Henry and Selma Franko Goldman.
 The family moved to Evansville, Indiana in 1879 and, finally, to Terre Haute, Indiana.
 His father died in Terre Haute on December 18, 1886, when Goldman was only eight years old, and the following year, Selma and her four children, Edwin, Mayer, Irma and Alfred, moved to New York City.
-Before her marriage, Goldman's mother was a professional pianist and part of the famous Franko Family, which made its debut at Steinway Hall in New York on September 17, 1869.
+Before her marriage, Goldman's mother was a professional pianist and part of the Franko Family, which made its debut at Steinway Hall in New York on September 17, 1869.

 At the age of nine, Goldman studied cornet with George Wiegand at the Hebrew Orphan Asylum in New York City.
 In 1892, after winning a scholarship, he attended the National Conservatory of Music, where he studied music theory and played trumpet in the Conservatory orchestra.
 He also studied under master cornetist Jules Levy.

+Career

-In 1893 he became a professional trumpet player, performing in such organizations as the Metropolitan Opera House orchestra alongside his uncle Nahan Franko, the orchestra's concertmaster and assistant conductor.
+In 1893, he became a professional trumpet player, performing in such organizations as the Metropolitan Opera House orchestra alongside his uncle Nahan Franko, the orchestra's concertmaster and assistant conductor.
 He married Adelaide Maibrunn (1885–1975) in 1908.
 The next year, he left the Metropolitan Opera orchestra and went to work for the publishing house Carl Fischer Music, where he remained for ten years.

-Goldman founded the New York Military Band in 1911, later known as the famous Goldman Band.
-The band played in many summer band concerts throughout New York, especially The Green at Columbia University and then The Mall in Central Park.
+Goldman founded the New York Military Band in 1911, later known as the Goldman Band.
+The band played in many summer band concerts throughout New York, especially The Green at Columbia University and then in the Naumburg Orchestral Concerts, at the Naumburg Bandshell, Central Park.
 In the 1930s the band performed three nights a week at the bandstand in Brooklyn's Prospect Park.
 They were also heard on many radio broadcasts.
 A feature every concert was the encore, almost always Ravel's "Boléro" or Goldman's own march composition "On the Mall" accompanied by the audience singing the theme.
 From 1920 to 1926, Goldman moonlighted as the first professional "coach" of the bands at Columbia University, directing both the Columbia University Marching Band and the university's symphonic band.

-During their nearly 50 years of their marriage, Adelaide wrote lyrics for several of Goldman's more popular pieces (including "On the Mall").
+During their nearly 50 years of their marriage, Adelaide wrote lyrics for several of Goldman's more popular pieces, including "On the Mall".

 Goldman was known for his very congenial personality and dedication to music.
 He was very close to city officials and earned three honorary doctorates.
 Eventually in 1929, he founded the American Bandmasters Association and served as Second Honorary Life President after John Philip Sousa.